-Samuel was also invited by upper classmen to play keyboard in the rock band The Vague, which played original music and works by Santana, Pink Floyd, Neil Young, The Grateful Dead, Led Zeppelin, The Allman Brothers, Phish, and Radiohead, among others.
-The Vague produced an album of all original music entitled “The Day Walt Flipped His Lid”.
+While in high school, Samuel was invited by upper classmen to play keyboard in the rock band The Vague, which performed original music and also covered works by Santana, Pink Floyd, Neil Young, The Grateful Dead, Led Zeppelin, The Allman Brothers, Phish, and Radiohead, among others.
+The Vague produced an album of original music entitled “The Day Walt Flipped His Lid”.

-At age 17, Samuel was accepted on scholarship to the Crane School of Music, at the State University of New York at Potsdam.
+At age 17, Samuel was accepted on scholarship to the Crane School of Music at the State University of New York at Potsdam.
 There he continued classical piano study under the direction of Eugenia Tsarov.
-Tsarov’s spiritually based approach to music is concerned much with color and inner expression, served by an organically conceived technique.
-Samuel also took a jazz studies minor with director of jazz studies, trombonist Bret Zvacek, and studied jazz piano with Montreal based pianists John Roney and Josh Rager.
+Tsarov’s spiritually-based approach to music is concerned much with color and inner expression, served by an organically conceived technique.
+Samuel also took a jazz studies minor with director of jazz studies, Bret Zvacek, and studied jazz piano with Montreal-based pianists John Roney and Josh Rager.

-Samuel performed with the Crane School of Music’s select jazz ensemble, and other talented local jazz groups throughout northern New York.
-While in college, Samuel participated in a workshop by jazz Hammond Organ player Tony Monaco.
-For the next few years Samuel played on the Korg CX3 tonewheel organ synthesizer.
+While in college, Samuel performed with the Crane School of Music’s select jazz ensemble and other talented local jazz groups throughout northern New York.
+In his junior year, Samuel participated in a workshop by jazz Hammond Organ master Tony Monaco.
+For the next few years Samuel performed with musical groups on the Korg CX3 tonewheel organ synthesizer.
 In his junior and senior years, Samuel took a concentration in piano pedagogy and taught both classical and jazz to a variety of piano students in the local community.
-In the summer before his senior year, Samuel found great inspiration in a piano pedagogy workshop at the Longy School of Music in Cambridge, MA with the "Teacher's Teacher" Faina Bryanskaya, Ph.D.
+In the summer before his senior year, Samuel found great inspiration in a piano pedagogy workshop at the Longy School of Music in Cambridge, MA with "Teacher's Teacher" Faina Bryanskaya, Ph.D.
 In 2005 Samuel received his Bachelor of Music in Music Performance, graduating with academic and performance honors.

-For three semesters after graduation Samuel was a freelance accompanist at the Crane School of Music, playing the piano for students’ lessons, master classes, and recitals.
+For three semesters after graduation Samuel worked as a freelance accompanist at the Crane School of Music, playing the piano for students’ lessons, master classes, performance exams, and recitals.
 Samuel also accompanied students at the Music Teachers National Association State Competition in Ithaca, New York, and performed in recitals in New Jersey with young saxophone virtuoso Jonathan Winteringham.
-During this time Samuel received additional coaching in collaborative piano with flutist and conductor Kenneth Andrews, and performed on harpsichord with students.
+During this time Samuel received additional coaching in chamber music and collaborative piano with flutist and conductor Kenneth Andrews, and also gained experience performing on harpsichord with students.

 2010 saw Samuel performing Broadway and patriotic music with the Orchestra of Northern New York and performing duos with jazz singer Blanche Smith.
-After moving to Vermont in September of 2010, Samuel was inspired to write more of his own music.
-He has performed this music at the 2011 Burlington Discover Jazz Festival with his saxophonist twin brother’s group, the Jake Whitesell Quartet, which also recently produced studio recordings of two of Samuel's compositions.
-While in Vermont, Samuel also performed with the Burlington based group Pine Street Jazz and with the Adirondack Jazz Orchestra.
+After moving to Montpelier, Vermont in September of 2010, Samuel was inspired to write more of his own music.
+Since 2011, Samuel has made yearly appearances performing his original music at the Burlington Discover Jazz Festival with his saxophonist twin brother’s group, the Jake Whitesell Quartet.
+While in Montpelier, Vermont, Samuel also performed with the Burlington-based jazz sextet Pine Street Jazz and with the Adirondack Jazz Orchestra.